RTEMS/rtems-docs/c_user/user_extensions.rst

 RTEMS allows the user to have multiple extension sets active at the same time.
-First, a single static extension set may be defined as the application’s User Extension Table which is included as part of the Configuration Table.
+First, a single static extension set may be defined as the application's User Extension Table which is included as part of the Configuration Table.
 This extension set is active for the entire life of the system and may not be deleted.
 This extension set is especially important because it